3mdeb/news-and-ideas/blog/content/post/2021-12-10-talos2_coreboot_status.md

     ```

     Even though this command reports failure, it maps LPC back to flash device.
-    This can be tested with mboxctl --lpc-state.
+    This can be tested with `mboxctl --lpc-state`.

 ## Summary